Skip to main content

 Written by Support

-If you don't have a New Zealand Driver's Licence or NZ passport, we have a slightly different process to verify your identity.
-If you're signing up with a NZ passport, you can ignore this, you don't need a certified copy!
+If you don't have a New Zealand Driver's Licence or NZ passport, you'll need to follow this process to verify your identity.
+If you're signing up with a NZ passport, you can ignore this, you don't need a certified copy.

 Already have a certified copy of your foreign passport?